floragj/PaketoOnboarding/README.md

 ## Using a metabuildpackage

-A **metabuildpackage** is a artifact consisting of a group of buildpackages and an order that they should be excuted in.
+A **metabuildpackage** is an artifact consisting of a group of buildpackages and an order that they should be executed in.

 We `pack build` using a specific **metabuildpackage**

-This time lets build our application using the `gcr.io/paketo-buildpacks/nodejs` metabuildpackage, which contains the `node-engine`, `npm` and `yarn` implementation buildpackages.
+This time let's build our application using the `gcr.io/paketo-buildpacks/nodejs` metabuildpackage, which contains the `node-engine`, `npm` and `yarn` implementation buildpackages.

 this is as simple as sitting in the root of the `sample_application`
 ```